Scaling Behavior of the Hirsch Index for Failure Avalanches, Percolation Clusters and Paper Citations: Introduction

-How does the $h$ index scale with total number of publications ($N_p$) by the author (institution) or the total number ($N_c$) of citations received by the author (institution)?
-Young \cite{yong2014critique} suggested analytically that $h$-index value should scale with the total number of citations $N_c$ as $\sqrt N_c$ asymptotically.
-In ref. \cite{ghosh2021limiting}, a brief analysis of the Google Scholar data indicated independently that $h \sim \sqrt N_p$ for large values of $N_p$, where $N_p$ denotes the total number of publications by the author.
+How does the $h$ index scale with a total number of publications ($N_p$) by the author (institution) or the total number ($N_c$) of citations received by the author (institution)?
+Young \cite{yong2014critique} suggested analytically that $h$-index value should scale with the total number of citations $N_c$ ($=\sum n_c$) as $\sqrt N_c$ asymptotically.
+In ref. \cite{ghosh2021limiting}, a brief analysis of the Google Scholar data indicated independently that $h \sim \sqrt N_p$ for large values of $N_p$ which corresponds to the highest value of $n_p$, the total number of publications by the author.
 Note that if both these relationships are valid then, statistically speaking, for a prolific author, the total number of citations would be linearly proportional to the total number of papers published and the proportionality constant would perhaps be determined by the size of the existing author network in the subject (suggesting an effective Dunbar number \cite{dunbar1992neocortex,bhattacharya2016sex}, for the community of authors).

 In a recent Monte Carlo study \cite{biswas2021social} on the avalanche sizes and their numbers in the Fiber Bundle Models (FBM) of materials failure (see e.g., \cite{biswas2015statistical,pradhan2010failure}) due to increasing stress on such bundles, the numerical analysis of the data for the nonlinearly decaying numbers of avalanches with their sizes (or released elastic energies) suggested $h \sim \sqrt N/{log N}$.